Fruit Damaging Insects

 Plum Curculio (Conotrachelus nenuphar): This dark brown snout beetle is about 1/4” long with 4 humps on its wing covers.
 It feeds on developing flower buds and developing berries.
 Females lay eggs on the fruit, and after hatching, light colored larvae develop inside the fruit (one larva per fruit).
 Larval feeding causes fruit to ripen prematurely and drop off bushes.

-Management: Plum curculio are more abundant where blueberries are located near tree fruit.
-If possible, plant blueberries away from tree fruit.
-Spray applications made at petal fall to manage cranberry or cherry fruitworm also likely manage plum curculio.
+Management: Plum curculio are more abundant where blueberries are located near fruit trees.
+Spray applications made at petal fall to manage cranberry or cherry fruitworm may also manage plum curculio.

 Cranberry Fruitworm (Acrobasis vaccinii): Cranberry fruitworm larva (caterpillar) is green with some brownish-red coloration on its top surface, measuring 1/2” at maturity.
 It is found within developing and ripening berries.
 Feeding reduces yield and spoils marketability of berries.
 Eggs are laid in the calyx cup (blossom end) of unripe fruit.
 Hatched larvae move to the stem end of fruit, enter, and feed inside berries.
 Larvae consume 3-6 berries, filling berry skins with brown frass and tying berries together with silk.